 The Institute’s primary concern is ensuring the safety of students, employees, and visitors and providing access to services.
 While compliance with this law is the responsibility of all members of the Institute community, any person who believes that discriminatory practices have been engaged in based upon gender may discuss their concerns informally or file a formal complaint of possible violations of Title IX with the following Title IX Coordinators:

-Luella Benn, Interim Dean of Student Affairs and Services/Title IX Coordinator for Students
+Luella Benn, Assistant Dean of Student Services/Title IX Coordinator for Students

 34 1st Avenue